Icahn School of Medicine at Mount Sinai (ISMMS)

-The underlying idea of the Gold Foundation is “those attributes and behaviors that emanate from a deep sensitivity and respect for others, including full acceptance of all cultural and ethnic backgrounds” and “is exemplified through compassionate, empathetic treatment of all persons.”
+The underlying idea of the Gold Foundation is “those attributes and behaviors that emanate from a deep sensitivity and respect for others, including full acceptance of all cultural and ethnic backgrounds” and “is exemplified through the compassionate, empathetic treatment of all persons.”
 Therefore the GHHS recognizes those students who have proved themselves to be exceptional by their humanism.
-The nomination happens at the end of third year and selection is done in August.
+The nomination happens at the end of the third year and selection is done in August.

 2. Distinction in Research